it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

      #.
 Addressing physical threats: First, be safe.
 Then be cybersecure.
      #.
 Join the EI-ISAC: Becoming a member gives you free access to many of the tools in the rest of the best practices.
      #.
 Baseline priority best practices for the |Maturity1| maturity: most of the actions within these best practices are supported with the worksheets described above.
 See the |Maturity1| maturity the :ref:`baseline priority <maturity-one-maturity-baseline-priorities>` best practices.
      #.
 Priority based on CIS's Community Defense Model 2.0.
-See :ref:`the top proiority safeguards mapped to the best practices <maturity-two-and-three-maturity-baseline-priorities>`.
+See :ref:`the top priority safeguards mapped to the best practices <maturity-two-and-three-maturity-baseline-priorities>`.

 #.
 Additional references, tools, and related information in :doc:`appendices <appendices/appendix_index>`.
 #.
 A :doc:`glossary <glossary>` and set of :doc:`acronyms <acronyms>`.